hmxmilohax/rb3-pc/_english/instrumentrepo.md

 * [[Xbox 360 Rock Band 3 Keyboard]](https://hmxmilohax.github.io/rb3-pc/instruments/xbox/rbkeys) - Does not include a profile but does have instructions.
 * [[Wii Rock Band 3 Keyboard]](https://hmxmilohax.github.io/rb3-pc/instruments/wii/rbkeys) - Does not include a profile but does have instructions.

+## Pro Guitars:
+* [[PS3 Rock Band 3 Pro Guitars]](https://hmxmilohax.github.io/rb3-pc/instruments/ps3/protar) - Does not include a profile but does have instructions.
+* [[Xbox 360 Rock Band 3 Pro Guitars]](https://hmxmilohax.github.io/rb3-pc/instruments/xbox/protar) - Does not include a profile but does have instructions.
+* [[Wii Rock Band 3 Pro Guitars]](https://hmxmilohax.github.io/rb3-pc/instruments/wii/protar) - Does not include a profile but does have instructions.

 # Missing Instruments:

 ## TODO:
-* [TODO] Xbox One/Xbox Series S/X Rock Band 4 Drums
+* Xbox One/Xbox Series S/X Rock Band 4 Drums
-* [TODO] Wii Rock Band MIDI Pro Adapter Drums
+* Wii Rock Band MIDI Pro Adapter Drums
-* [TODO] Wii Guitar Hero Genericaster Guitar
+* Wii Guitar Hero Genericaster Guitar
-* [TODO] PS2 Guitar Hero Kramer Striker
+* PS2 Guitar Hero Kramer Striker Guitar
-* [TODO] Arduino Drums
+* Arduino Drums
+* You Rock Guitar YRG-1000 Pro Guitar
+* PS4/PS5 Rock Band 4/Fortnite Festival Guitars
+* PS4/PS5 Rock Band 4 Drums

 If you own any of these instruments and wish to help, please contact Carl Mylo on the [[Milohax Discord server]](https://rb3dx.neocities.org/downloads.html) for information.

 ## REJECTED:

-* Rock Band 3 Fender Mustang Pro Guitar
-	* PS3 version works via passthrough (Zadig), and PS3, X360, and Wii versions work via a MIDI to USB interface with the Emulated Midi Device in RPCS3 in the I/O tab.
-* Rock Band 3 Squier Stratocaster Pro Guitar
-	* PS3 version works via passthrough (Zadig), and PS3, X360, and Wii versions work via a MIDI to USB interface with the Emulated Midi Device in RPCS3 in the I/O tab.
 * Rock Band Guitars (PS3 Versions)
 	* They work via passthrough natively.
 * Rock Band Drums (PS3 Versions)
 	* They work via passthrough natively.
-* Rock Band 4 Drum Kit (PS4 Version)
-	* Bluetooth latency is unacceptable.
-	* Pro Cymbals refuse to work due to the format they're in.
-* Rock Band 4 Guitar Controllers (PS4 Version)
-	* Bluetooth latency is unacceptable.
-	* Pro Cymbals refuse to work due to the format they're in.

 ## CREDITS: